opentracing/opentracing-java/README.md

 ### Starting a new Span

-The common case starts an `Scope` that's automatically registered for intra-process propagation via `ScopeManager`.
+The common case starts a `Scope` that's automatically registered for intra-process propagation via `ScopeManager`.
 Note that the default behaviour of `startActive()` does not finish the span on `Scope.close()`.
-This was made on purpose because `try-with-resources` construct would finished the span before `catch` or `finally` blocks are executed, which makes logging exceptions impossible.
+This decision was made on purpose because the `try-with-resources` construct would finish the span before the `catch` or `finally` blocks are executed, which makes logging exceptions and setting tags impossible.
 This behaviour can be overridden by `startActive(finishOnClose)` which is demonstrated later in this section.

 ```java